billburn/penetration-testing/PowerView/README.md

 | Get-DomainForeignUser | Enumerates users who are in groups outside of the user's domain |
 | Get-DomainForeignGroupMember | Enumerates groups with users outside of the group's domain and returns each foreign member |
 | Get-DomainTrustMapping | Will enumerate all trusts for the current domain and any others seen |

+- Another alternative to PowerView is the C# version called, SharpView.
+Many of the same commands will work.